ssbc/private-group-spec/group/init/README.md

 This means this initial message and it's content will need to be **manually boxed**, with the only `recipient_key` being the symmetric `group_key` for this new group.

-Do not be tempted to overload this initialisation message adding people to the group.
+Do not be tempted to overload this initialisation message.
-This would interfere with the [`entrust` spec](../entrust/README.md)
+Adding people to the group would interfere with the [`add-member` spec](../add-member/README.md)